 13 Which are possible positive and negative societal (e.g. on freedom of expression, consumer protection, media plurality) and economic (e.g. on market contestability, innovation) effects, if any, of the gatekeeper role that large online platform companies exercise over whole platform ecosystem?
+(3000 character(s) maximum)

 Platforms have enabled especially small businesses to reach consumers across the single market, significantly reducing existing barriers and driving innovation.
 They also allow citizens to share and consume information across various offers and shop across borders on trusted, safe and predictable environments.

 The policies that platforms set for their services need to strike a careful balance of all interests involved - freedom of expression or a business user's freedom to offer products and services on the one side and societal and individual citizen interests on the other.
 At the same time, we are aware that there can be negative impacts and that this important task of balancing various interests will necessarily lead in some cases to unwanted effects, which should be tackled in targeted manner.

-14 Which issues specific to the media sector (if any) would, in your view, need to be addressed in light of the gatekeeper role of large online platforms?
+le of large online platforms?
 If available, please provide additional references, data and facts.
+(3000 character(s) aximum)

-Regulation of large online platform companies acting as gatekeepers
+Re egulation of large online platform companies acting as gatekeepers

-1 Do you believe that in order to address any negative societal and economic effects of the gatekeeper role that large online platform companies exercise over whole platform ecosystems, there is a need to consider dedicated regulatory rules?
+or o you believe that in order to address any negative societal and economic effects of the gatekeeper role that large nline platform companies exercise over whole platform ecosystems, there is a need to consider dedicated regulato rules?

-- I fully agree
+I fully agree

-- I agree to a certain extent
+I agree to a certain extent

-- I disagree to a certain extent
+I disagree to a certain extent

-- I disagree

-- I don't know
+I don't know

+Ρl ease explain (3000 character(s) maximum):

 New, dedicated rules would only be justified where there are disproportionate risks specific to certain service providers under clearly pre-defined conditions.

-3 Do you believe that such dedicated rules should prohibit certain practices by large online platform companies with gatekeeper role that are considered particularly harmful for users and consumers of these large online platforms?
+gatekeeper role that are considered particularly harmful for users and consumers of these large online platforms?